iwuzhere9/KH2-Rando-Tracker-Linux-Guide/README.md

 # KH2 Randomizer Additional Tools Setup for Steam Deck

 > [!IMPORTANT]
-> - This guide was built with the Steam version in mind.
-As far as other Linux distros go, you would have to do a bit of playing around to get it going.
+> - This guide was built specifically for Steam Deck users, so if you're on another Linux distro, you may have to play around with more things to get it all running smoothly.
 > - You will have to switch to Desktop Mode and use a mouse and keyboard, an external display is HIGHLY recommended but everything is possible on the Deck itself.

 If you need to get the Mods Manager and Seed Generator set up, please consult the [wonderful guide](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/GoA-Randomizer-linux-setup.md) by [KHOmega](https://github.com/KHOmega)